-In preparation for Summer Camp 2019 there will be a training camp for counsellors, run in partnership with The Summer Camps Trust.
+Following a hugely successful training camp in April for our first tranche of camp counsellors, there will be a second camp run in partnership with The Summer Camps Trust.

 The course will be fully residential with morning, afternoon and evening sessions each day.
 There will be discussion and practical sessions of both indoor and outdoor activities.
 You will be expected to attend the whole course and join in all sessions.

 All tuition and training is free, but you will be asked to make a contribution to cover 50% of your board and lodging costs.